Coffee & Vanilla: Manga

 Coffee & Vanilla is written and illustrated by Takara Akegami.
-It is serialized in the monthly josei manga magazine Cheese! since the June 2015 issue.
-The chapters were later released in bound volumes by Shogakukan under the Flower Comics imprint.
+It was serialized in the monthly josei manga magazine Cheese! since the June 2015 issue.
+It ended in the March 2024 issue on January 24, 2024.
+The chapters were later released in twenty-four tankōbon volumes released from October 26, 2015 to February 26, 2024 by Shogakukan under the Flower Comics imprint.

 A spin-off series titled Coffee & Vanilla: Black, focusing on side characters Natsuki and Akutsu, began running concurrently in 2018 in the magazine Premier Cheese!